thewisdomgupta/Stuff/README.md

  </table>

+## Description
+This webpage is responsive & having 4 pages Home , About, Contact & Courses.
+This Website is a short demo about the University.
+I have used below front-end technologies to make this website:

 * HTML
 * CSS
 * CSS (media queries)
-* Javascript

-## Description
-This webpage is responsive & having 4 pages Home , About, Contact & Courses

 ## Click For Preview
 <a href="https://thewisdomgupta.github.io/Stuff/">Visit University Website<a>